-(1) in paragraph (1)(C), by striking "administration and" and inserting "organizing, administering, instructing, or"; and
+(1) in paragraph (1)(C), by striking "administration and"

-- "(3) A military technician (dual status) who is employed under section 3101 of title 5 may perform the following additional duties to the extent that the performance of those duties does not interfere with the performance of the primary duties described in paragraph (1): - "(A) Supporting operations or missions assigned in whole or in part to the technician's unit.
+(1) In paragraph (1)(0), by standing duministration and and inserting "organizing, administering, instructing, or"; and (2) by adding at the end the following new paragraph: "(3) A military technician (dual status) who is employed under section 3101 of title 5 may perform the following additional duties to the extent that the performance of those duties does not interfere with the performance of the primary duties described in paragraph (1):

+"(A) Supporting operations or missions assigned in whole or in part to the technician's unit.

-"(B) Supporting operations or missions performed or to be performed by-
+(B) Supporting operations or missions performed or to be performed by-

-"(i) a unit composed of elements from more than one component of the technician's armed force; or
+"(i) a unit composed of elements from more than one component of the technician's armed force; or a member of the technician's component whose reserve component assignment is in a position in an element of the joint forces unit.

-"(ii) a joint forces unit that includes-
+(ii) a joint forces unit that includes-

-"(I) one or more units of the technician's compoent: or
+"(I) one or more units of the technician's component; or "(II)